openshift/enhancements/enhancements/single-node-production-edge-cluster-profile.md

 2. Similarly, telco workloads typically require special network setups for a host to boot, including bonded interfaces, access to multiple VLANs, and static IPs.
 How do we anticipate configuring those?
 3. The machine-config-operator works by (almost always) rebooting a host.
 Is that going to be OK in these single-node deployments?
-Do we want it to run in a MCO is used by PAO (optional OLM operator) and NTO to apply the computed host OS and kernel tuning values.
+   MCO is used by the performance-api-operator (an optional OLM operator) and NTO to apply the computed host OS and kernel tuning values.
 It is also used to allocate hugepages.
 Do we want it to run in a different mode where reboots are not performed?

 ### Test Plan